+Efficient Portfolio Management
-Efficient Portfolio Efficient Portfolio Management may be used by the Funds to reduce risk, Management

-Funds at an acceptably low level of risk.
+Efficient Portfolio Management may be used by the Funds to reduce risk, reduce costs or for the generation of additional capital or income in the Funds at an acceptably low level of risk.

-The Funds may use derivatives repo contracts, and stock lending for

-Efficient Portfolio Management.
+The Funds may use derivatives repo contracts, and stock lending for Efficient Portfolio Management.

 It is not intended that using derivatives for Efficient Portfolio Management will increase the volatility of the Funds.
-In adverse situations, however, a Fund's use of derivatives may become ineffective in hedging or Efficient Portfolio Management and a Fund may suffer significant loss as a result.
+In adverse situations, however. a Fund's use of derivatives may become ineffective in hedging or Efficient Portfolio Management and a Fund may suffer significant loss as a result.